 Birdwatching in Kenya and Wildlife Tour

 When the word safari is mentioned the general image formed in one's mind will probably be based on a scene from the great plains of East Africa.
 And indeed, Kenya is generally regarded as the home of the safari, where the concept was first pioneered in the mid to late 1800s.
 Things have changed since then, but a Wildlife Safari in Kenya still captures that classic ambience of comfort in the wilderness, of vast open plains teeming with all manner of wild beast, and it's a must for anyone keen on birdwatching and wildlife viewing.
+This is a fast-paced tour on which one can expect to see 350+ species of birds plus 35+ mammals.

 The scale and diversity are incredible, and with this in mind we have developed a 17-day Bird Watching Kenya itinerary that focuses on both birds and wildlife, taking in some of the best that Kenya has to offer.
 Getting around in Kenya takes time, and can be quite tiring, so we've tried to keep travel time to a minimum.
 After the first night in Nairobi, we experience the arid wonderland of Samburu, land of majestic Reticulated Giraffes and stylish Doum Palms and home to some unique birds and mammals.
 From there we visit the Ol Pejeta Conservancy in the shadow of Mount Kenya; explore three of the Rift Valley Lakes (Lakes Nakuru, Bogoria and Baringo) as well as Lake Victoria, the second largest freshwater lake on the planet.